superman1006/Chat_App/README.md

 >### __Web screen__

 ### Introduction page
+(After starting the server, you can view the following picture)
 ![Image](http://localhost:3000/reference/Home.png)
 __1.Navigation bar__
 &nbsp;&nbsp;&nbsp;&nbsp;A fixed navigation bar at the top of a web page that contains links to Home, About Me, and Chat for jumping to different pages.